-• 2011 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 114]

-• Hispanics can be of any race.
+Sources: 2011 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 114] Asked of all respondents.
+Hispanics can be of any race.
 Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).

-• Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
+Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
 "Low Income" includes households with incomes up to 200% of the federal poverty level; "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level.